nastaranjenab/meet/README.md

 ## Feature 2: Show/Hide Event's Details

-As a user, I should be able to click on the event to show/hide it So that I can show/hide the details.
+As a user,I should be able to click on the event to show/hide it So that I can show/hide the details.

 - Scenario : An event element is collapsed by default